West Kalimantan: History

 A monument called Makam Juang Mandor was created to memorialize the event.

 On 12 May 1947, the West Kalimantan Autonomous region was established.
-It was led by Syarif Hamid II of Pontianak, who supported the Dutch endeavor to establish a federal United States of Indonesia (RUSI), of which West Kalimantan would be a component.
+It was led by Syarif Hamid II of Pontianak, who supported the Dutch endeavour to establish a federal United States of Indonesia (RUSI), of which West Kalimantan would have been a component.
 Following the 5 April 1950 arrest of Sultan Hamid for complicity in the APRA coup attempt against the RUSI government led by Royal Netherlands East Indies Army (KNIL) officer Raymond Westerling, there were demands from the public for a merger into the Republic of Indonesia, which took place on 22 April.
 On 15 August, The West Kalimantan autonomous region became part of Kalimantan Province, and two days later, the RUSI ceased to exist, and was replaced with a unitary Republic of Indonesia.

 West Kalimantan was the site of substantial fighting during the Indonesia-Malaysia confrontation under the Sukarno government in the mid-1960s.
 After Suharto deposed Sukarno in 1965, the confrontation was quickly resolved.
 Domestic conflict continued, however, for another ten years between the new Suharto government and fighters organized during the confrontation and backed by the banned Indonesian Communist Party (PKI).

-During the 1930s the Dutch East Indies government initiated a "transmigration plan" to move people from heavily populated islands such as Java, to the less populated islands of Irian Jaya and Kalimantan.
-In the 1960s the Indonesian government granted the Madurese rights to clear forests for palm oil cultivation.
+During the 1930s the Dutch East Indies government initiated a "transmigration plan" to move people from heavily populated islands such as Java, to the less populated islands of Irian Jaya and Kalimantan. which continues after Indonesia's Independence, In the 1960s the Indonesian government granted the Madurese rights to clear forests for palm oil cultivation.
 This conflicted with the local Dayak tribes' traditional way of life.
-The tensions between the two ethnic groups resulted in major eruptions of violence in 1996, the Sambas riots in 1999 and the Sampit conflict in 2001, resulting in thousands of deaths.
+As more Madurese began migrating into the province, ethnic rivalries and tensions began to rose not only within the Dayaks, but also with Bornean Malays residing in the province, tensions between the Madurese and the local Malays and Dayaks resulted in major eruptions of violence in 1996, the Sambas riots in 1999 and the Sampit conflict in 2001, resulting in thousands of deaths.